DannyYTL/FITE2010-Project/README.md

 <br> - Processes the payout to the farmer's wallet
 <br> - Updates the policy status
 - Technical Implementation
-<br> This project leverages Ethereum smart contracts written in Solidity
+<br> This project leverages Ethereum smart contracts written in Solidity; and the testing of project runs on Ethereum wallet with testnet ETH (for Sepolia testnet)
 - Potential Future Enhancements
 <br> - Integration with real-world oracle services like Chainlink for verified weather data
 <br> - Support for parametric insurance with partial payouts based on severity
 <br> - Pooled risk management to optimize capital efficiency
 <br> - Mobile dApp interface for farmers to manage policies

+### Setup and Deployment
+- Install dependencies with command:
+<br> npm install

+- Deploy to Sepolia testnet with command:
+<br> npx hardhat run scripts/deploy.js --network sepolia

+- Interact with the deployed contract with command:
+<br> npx hardhat run scripts/interact.js --network sepolia